SyndemicsLab/respond/docs/src/limitations.md

 The code base started as a specific model and many of the library limitations are due to old code and notations being maintained.
 That being said, this is an area of continuous improvement so watch for updates:

-- Data Loaders currently only support RESPOND
+- Dataloaders currently only support RESPOND
-- The RESPOND Model Currently requires Data Loaders
+- The RESPOND model currently requires Dataloaders
-- Data Loaders make use of the csv file structure
+- Dataloaders make use of the csv file structure
-- Specific file names are required for Data Loaders
+- Specific file names are required for Dataloaders
-- Column Names must be exact
+- Column names must be exact
 - Behavior and intervention names must be underscored instead of spaces or dashes
 - The model cannot be run on a GPU
 - Windows hangs during unit tests